theonize/Currier/Gloss/Jonah/Jonah 1.md

 5) How could Jonah sleep through the storm?
 He was anesthetized by his depression.
 We get lost in our rebellious way-of-life and ignore life.
 We ignore the storms of life; even while our neighbors are throwing their lives away.
+  Interesting that Jesus also had an occasion to sleep through a preternatural storm.
+However, He was also the god that calmed the storm.

 The pagan captain called the prophet to account.